mehtavishwa30/ode-to-solidity/README.md

-# AN ODE TO SOLIDITY
+# AN ODE TO SOLIDITY 0.8

-A brief primer to Solidity that celebrates the most powerful Solidity features
+A brief primer to Solidity 0.8 that celebrates some interesting features from the latest releases